 A building complex at Hallera Street constitutes the teaching facilities of the Faculty of Pharmacy.
 There are lecture halls, classrooms, seminar rooms, as well as the science base of the Faculty.
 In the vicinity of the research buildings, there are: the botanical garden, a glasshouse and a sports complex of the Department of Sports and Physical Education.

 The students of the Intercollegiate Faculty of Biotechnology usually have classes in the university building situated at Abrahama Street in Gdańsk and in the Collegium Biomedicum on Dębinki Street.
 Launching the Tri-city’s Academic Animal Experiment Centre was an important venture for the Faculty, owing to the fact the centre offers the teaching and research facilities for MWB teams which belong to the Medical University of Gdańsk.
 It also constitutes a significant element of research infrastructure available to all of the Tri-city’s science units.

-Important in the teaching process, is the regularly modernized Main Library, which amasses publications in the field of medicine, pharmacy, physics, psychology and so on.
+Important in the teaching process, is Main Library, which amasses publications in the field of medicine, pharmacy, physics, psychology and so on.
 The Library’s collection contains the resources of the Main Library (situated at Dębinki Street), the Library of the Faculty of Pharmacy, the Library of the Interdepartmental Institute of Maritime and Tropical Medicine and the libraries of all the clinics and other institutes.